Keenan-Nicholson/Keenan-Nicholson/README.md

 📚 **Education**

 - BA major in Computer Science, minor in Geography.
-BSc major in Computational Mathematics
+BSc major in Computational Mathematics.

 💻 **Interests**